 Alongside psychotherapy, I have long-standing experience in pastoral and spiritual work.
 I hold degrees from Roehampton, Oxford and London Universities in the areas of English Literature and Theatre Studies, Theology and Spirituality.

 Over the last two decades I have worked with a wide variety of people.
 I respect diversity and aim to adopt an unbiased and accepting approach when engaging with areas of difference such as ethnicity, gender, sexual orientation, religion, class, age, physical ability, culture or nationality.
+I have worked extensively with those who are undergoing their own training as counsellors or psychotherapists.

 I am registered with the following professional bodies: